 Using machine learning, DOM, and pixel coordinates for a more accurate VCN experience

+In the end, the team settled on the model outlined below.
 Because deep learning and deep neural networks require extensive training sets, we chose to rely on feature engineering, implementing two logistic regression models in TensorFlow to achieve the desired capabilities.
 We train the models in Keras and serve the trained models to run under TensorFlow.js in the browser.